 If at any point you have a question, please let us know either by e-mailing email@example.com or by calling (202) 687-3906.
 We look forward to personally welcoming you to the hilltop shortly.

 Office of Orientation, Transition & Family Engagement

 Georgetown University New Student Orientation (NSO) lays the foundation for students to flourish academically, engage socially, and grow personally during and beyond their time on the Hilltop.
 We aim to connect new Hoyas and their families to Georgetown’s community and resources by facilitating open dialogue, ongoing mentorship, and an inclusive environment that is reflective of our Jesuit beliefs and values.

-We have designed New Student Orientation (NSO) and Parent and Family Orientation (PFO) with four outcomes in mind:
+We have designed New Student Orientation (NSO) with four outcomes in mind:

 - For students and families to be aware of the Jesuit, academic, cultural and social expectations of living within the Georgetown community

 - For students and families to understand and navigate the variety of academic and extracurricular opportunities on the Hilltop

 - For students and families to establish fruitful relationships and build strong connections at Georgetown

 - For students and families to feel prepared for the students’ life as a Hoya